LifeWay/CloudGenesis/README.md

     * `EmailContact` - If Slack is down or messages fail to post to slack, this is the email address that will receive all of the events. **NOTE** An SNS subscription email will be sent upon stack launch, you MUST click the link in the email to subscribe to the data feed, else the messages won't be delievered.

     Optional Configuration:
-    * `StackChangeSetPrefix` - OPTIONAL: the naming prefix of the stackset created by GitDeploy.
+    * `StackChangeSetPrefix` - OPTIONAL: the naming prefix of the stackset created by CF GitOps.
 This is useful if you desire to tightly restrict the deployer to only be able to manage stack sets created by that specific deployer instance.
     * `ExternalNotificationSNSArn` - OPTIONAL: If provided, this is an ARN to an SNS topic where the deployer will publish events to for when it operates on a stack (create / update or delete).
 This notification event is useful for audit logging and tracking changes.
     * `TrackingTagPrefix` - OPTIONAL: If provided, this value will be prepended to the front of the tracking tag value.
 The value of the tag is the path to the stack file.
 You can optionally add a tag value prefix if you have multiple git deployer's running with different permission sets / different accounts so you know where a given stack came from.